 A two level double suite located in a Muslim tower at the entrance of the Palace, with pleasant views to our Patio and Cafe.

-Fernão Magalhães (c.
-1480 – 27 April 1521, known as Ferdinand Magellan in English) was a Portuguese explorer who organised the Spanish expedition to the East Indies that resulted in the first circumnavigation of the Earth, completed by Juan Sebastián Elcano.
+Ferdinand Magellan ( 1480 – 27 April 1521) was a Portuguese explorer who organised the Spanish expedition to the East Indies from 1519 to 1522, resulting in the first circumnavigation of the Earth, completed by Juan Sebastián Elcano.

 In 1521, traveling west from Europe, the expedition reached a region of Southeast Asia which Magellan had reached on previous voyages traveling east.
 Magellan thereby achieved a nearly complete personal circumnavigation of the globe.

 The Magellanic penguin was named for him, as he was the first European to note it; other memorials are the Magellanic clouds, now known to be nearby dwarf galaxies; the twin lunar craters of Magelhaens and Magelhaens A; and the Martian crater of Magelhaens.